 This article complements the concepts explored in my article “Archetypes of the Mature Masculine” and applies them to the other half of humanity—women.
 In doing so I apply the same principles, not in a mechanistic way, but in the spirit of Jung’s archetypes and their rationale.
-Lets start with a few words of C. G. Jung himself where he talks about the Anima.
+Let’s start with a few words of C. G. Jung himself, when he talks about the Anima.

 Thomas Moore and Douglas Gillette adopted and extended Jung’s approach in their exploration of the masculine psyche by using the collective archetypes of the King, the Warrior, the Magician, and the Lover.
 Obviously those four male archetypes can be translated and mapped in female clusters of virtues, specific attributes associated with four major female archetypes: the Queen, the Mother, the Wise Woman and the (female) Lover found in history and myths.
 This has been done before.

-Jean Shinoda Bolen, a Jungian psychiatrist, published in 1984 “Goddesses in Every Women: A New Psychology of Women came up with seven feminine archetypes based on ancient Greek mythology.
+Jean Shinoda Bolen, a Jungian psychiatrist, published in 1984 “Goddesses in Every Women: A New Psychology of Women”.
+She came up with seven feminine archetypes, based on ancient Greek mythology.
 Each Goddess represents a primordial image for women’s personality; they are: Hestia, Athena, Demeter, Aphrodite, Hera, Artemis, Persephone.
 Jennifer Baker and Roger J., Woolger in 1989 included only six of the Goddesses taking away Hestia.
-I think that is still a bit inflationary, narrow and not powerful enough.
-I get lost on the many fairies and goddesses and I miss the most powerful female Archetype – The Mother – of which C.G.
+I think that is still a bit inflated, narrow and not powerful enough.
+I get lost on the many fairies and goddesses, and I miss the most powerful female Archetype – The Mother – of which C.G.
 Jung had written at great length.

 Toni Wolff, colleague and presumable lover of Carl Jung, identified four feminine archetypes: Mother, the Amazon, the Hetaira, and the Medial.
 Wolff at the first glance comes closer, but her model is a male-centered quadruple (male Anima structure) instead a male-female archetype symmetry: This is most evident in Wolff’s definition of the Amazon, who represents more a female in good contact with her Animus, furthermore the semi-divine Queen is missing, while her Hetaira is not quite a full lover.